DefendRILEY Initiative

 Fight Back.
 Stand Strong.
 Stay Safe.

 Raquel Riley Thomas, a decorated U.S. Army Captain (Veteran) and dedicated Taekwondo martial artist, transformed personal tragedy into a mission of empowerment.
-Following the devastating loss of her mother to suicide in March 2013, Raquel uncovered a painful truth—her mother had been a survivor of assault.
+Following the devastating loss of her mother to suicide in March 2013, Raquel uncovered a painful truth, her mother (M. Riley) had been a survivor of assault.
 Having faced similar trauma herself, Raquel refused to stay silent.
 Instead, she launched DefendRILEY, a powerful initiative committed to providing hands-on self-defense training and personal safety education for women and girls around the world.

 As a red belt in Taekwondo, Raquel actively mentors and instructs young students through a national Taekwondo program, instilling confidence, discipline, and resilience.
 With a goal to earn her black belt and become a Master Instructor, she is now working to transition DefendRILEY into a nonprofit organization that will offer scholarships and expand access to life-saving self-defense education.